1 What is Component-Based Development (CBD)?

 This is the definition of component-based development as given by Wikipedia:

-Component-based development (CBD) is a branch of software engineering that emphasizes the separation of concerns in respect of the wide-ranging functionality available throughout a given software system.
+Component-based software engineering (CBSE), also called as component-based development (CBD), is a branch of software engineering that emphasizes the separation of concerns in respect of the wide-ranging functionality available throughout a given software system.
 It is a reuse-based approach to defining, implementing and composing loosely coupled independent components into systems.

 For Mendix applications, this translates into designing applications and landscapes that consist of functionally independent components that are deployed independently and communicate through well-defined interfaces.

 CBD has many advantages that improve the software development life cycle for apps: